What are Lab-grown Diamonds?

 The 4C’s of Choosing a Lab-Grown Diamond

-When it’s time to shop for a lab-grown diamond, it’s important to keep the fundamentals of diamond buying in mind.
+When it is time to shop for a lab-grown diamond, it’s essential to keep the fundamentals of buying lab-grown diamonds in mind.

 In 1953, the Gemological Institute of America (GIA) invented the International Diamond Grading System and the 4Cs: cut, clarity, color, and carat weight.
-Lab-grown diamonds are most typically graded using this standard 4Cs method, which is considered the global standard for assessing diamond quality.
+Lab-grown diamonds are most typically graded using this standard 4Cs method, considered the global standard for assessing their quality.

 After all, the goal is to end up with a polished gem that you love for years to come.

-The cut is perhaps the most significant factor in choosing a diamond.
-A diamond’s cut determines its brilliance, scintillation, and fire—all of which contribute to its value.
+The cut is perhaps the most significant factor in choosing a lab-grown diamond.
+A lab-grown diamond’s cut determines its brilliance, scintillation, and fire — all of which contribute to its value.

-The color of a diamond is just as crucial as its clarity.
-If a diamond is too yellow, it may not be the most attractive diamond in the world.
+The color of a lab-grown diamond is just as crucial as its clarity.
+If a lab-grown diamond is too yellow, it may not be the most attractive in the world.

 The Bottom Line

 The rise of social media has made it easier than ever to learn about new trends and buying habits.
-And the diamond market is no exception.
-With more people aware of their options, demand for lab-grown diamonds has increased significantly in recent years.
+And the jewelry market is no exception.
+With more people aware of their options, the demand for lab-grown diamonds has increased significantly in recent years.

 As the number of lab-grown diamonds increases, more designers and consumers are exploring new designs and using this new material.
-Since lab-grown diamonds have become a widely accepted option in the diamond market, there is no reason to avoid them.
-In fact, they are a suitable and attractive choice for anyone who is looking for a beautiful diamond at an affordable price.
+Since lab-grown diamonds have become a widely accepted option in the jewelry market, there is no reason to avoid them.
+In fact, they are a suitable and attractive choice for anyone who is looking for a beautiful piece of jewelry.

 There are so many different types of jewelry out there.
 There is something for every style and taste.
-Some people prefer things that are simple, while others love the extravagant and bold look.
+Some people prefer simple things, while others love extravagant and bold looks.
 Find the right piece from our new arrivals.